cmstead/coding-joyfully/coding-joyfully.md

 #### Getting Feedback from Tests ####

 During any automated test run, there is an expectation that the tests will expose unexpected behavior in the code.
 This kind of information can be viewed as test feedback.
-Test feedback comes in a couple of different flavors which we can call _change identification_ and _change proximity_.
+Test feedback comes in a couple of different flavors which we can call _change identification_ and _change locality_.

 Change identification feedback is, essentially, what happens when a test fails.
 When a test fails, output is logged and, typically, the name or description of the test is linked to the identified failure.
-Change proximity feedback is the output from the test which provides the information we need to start using our deductive skills.
+Change locality feedback is the output from the test which provides the information we need to start using our deductive skills.

 ##### Change Identification Feedback #####